PaperSubmission26/FedEpitope/README.md

 * Model files: `*.pt`, `*.pth`, and `*.ckpt` are excluded by `.gitignore`.
 * Committed `results/`: metric tables and summaries, not downloadable trained checkpoints.

-## Common Issues

-### A downstream script cannot find `best_global_weights.pt`

-Run the matching non-IID training command first and confirm that its `--results_dir` matches the downstream path.

-### Baseline results from multiple seeds are identical or missing

-Pass a seed-specific `--results_dir`.
-The default output directory in `baseline.py` is always `results/baseline_seed42`, regardless of the value of `--seed`.

-### CUDA out-of-memory

-Reduce `--batch_size`, set `--num_workers 0`, or run on a GPU with more memory.
-ESM-2 weights are downloaded and instantiated separately in several experiment loops, so baseline and ablation runs are more demanding than a single training run.

-### Hugging Face download fails on a compute node

-Download/cache `facebook/esm2_t12_35M_UR50D` on a node with internet access and reuse the same Hugging Face cache on the compute node.

-## Citation

-Citation metadata will be added after the accompanying paper is publicly available.

-## License

-No open-source license file is currently included in this repository.
-Add the intended `LICENSE` file before public release and update this section accordingly.

-## Acknowledgements

-This project uses ESM-2 through Hugging Face Transformers, LoRA through PEFT, and differential privacy utilities from Opacus.
-The external baseline evaluation uses the official NetBCE implementation.